Comparing Bootcamps vs. Degrees

 Coding bootcamps and degrees offer online, hybrid, and in-person learning options.
 Online programs occur synchronously in real-time and asynchronously without any set meetings.

-When deciding what program format to choose, consider how it may affect access to extracurriculars, networking opportunities, and housing and commuting costs.
+When deciding what program format to choose, consider how your learning style and needs align with these program types.
+Think about how the programs may affect access to extracurriculars, networking opportunities, and housing and commuting costs.

 Program Length

 Your timeline to graduation can vary significantly based on your choice of a coding bootcamp or degree program.
-Generally, degrees take much longer to complete than bootcamps.
-It usually takes two full-time years to complete an associate degree and four full-time years to earn a bachelor's degree.
+Degrees take much longer to complete than bootcamps.
+It takes around two full-time years to complete an associate degree, and four full-time years to earn a bachelor's degree.

 The time to finish a bootcamp varies depending on the provider, program format, technical discipline, and participant enrollment status (part time or full time).
 However, the average bootcamp takes 2-6 months to complete.